SofG96/Codes/Pytrends_Tutorial/README.md

 # `pytrends` tutorial

-This script offers an understanding of how to retrieve data from the [pytrends](https://github.com/GeneralMills/pytrends)
+This script offers an understanding of how to retrieve data from the [pytrends](https://github.com/GeneralMills/pytrends) Python package.

 ## Getting Started